-For the Performance Fitness Goal: If you are preparing to ace a fitness test, compete in a race, or another athletic event, sports nutrition is vital to your performance.
-You have to experiment with immediate energy of carbohydrates of fruits, juices, sports drinks, protein and fat sources to find what works best for you.
+If you are preparing to ace a fitness test or compete in a race or another athletic event, sports nutrition is vital to your performance.
+You have to experiment with immediate energy of carbohydrates (from fruits), juices, sports drinks, protein and fat sources to find what works best for you.
 Keep track of what and how much you ate and drank, and how you slept that night on your best performance days.
-Repeating those optimal performance days is obviously your goal to make it through tough training programs and fitness entrance testing.
+Repeating those optimal days is obviously your goal to make it through tough training programs and fitness entrance testing.

-AFTER WORKOUT: This could be a few of your regularly scheduled meals depending upon the time of day you choose to work out.
-The fitness performance group needs to immediately focus on carbohydrate replacement as well as protein consumption for both glycogen stores and muscle repair/growth for the next workout respectively.
-Find what carbohydrates and proteins work best for you but I would make sure that these meals are not only a post workout meal but also a PRE-workout meal for the next workout later in the day or early the following day.
+This could be a few of your regularly scheduled meals, depending upon the time of day you work out.
+The fitness performance group needs to focus immediately on carbohydrate replacement, as well as protein consumption for glycogen stores and muscle repair/growth for the next workout, respectively.
+Find what carbohydrates and proteins work best for you, but I would make sure that these meals are not only a post-workout meal but also a pre-workout meal for the next workout later in the day or early the following day.

-BEFORE WORKOUT: If you are training for long, tough training programs coupled with a high intensity effort for testing your maximums in calisthenics, miles of running, and hundreds of yards of swimming, you need to eat a majority of carbohydrates no less than 45-60 minutes prior to exercise sessions.
-Choose low fiber, low fat, low/medium on the glycemic index for immediate and sustainable carbohydrate energy.
-I personally like baby carrots, bananas, and apples for performance testing pre-workout snacks.
+If you are training for long, tough training programs -- coupled with a high-intensity effort for testing your maximums in calisthenics, miles of running and hundreds of yards of swimming -- you should eat a majority of carbohydrates no less than 45-60 minutes before exercise sessions.
+Choose low fiber, low fat and low/medium on the glycemic index for immediate and sustainable carbohydrate energy.
+I like baby carrots, bananas and apples for performance-testing, pre-workout snacks.

-The carbs are there to fuel you through the rest of the workout day and the protein comes in to assist with added calories but to also help you recover when the day/long workout is complete.
-Consider this an endurance athlete approach to training.
-You need to be able to sustain high repetitions of body weight movements, some strength /power for moving heavier team building objects, and endurance as well as the calories to handle many miles of running, rucking, or swimming.
+The carbs are there to fuel you through the rest of the workout day, and the protein comes in to assist with added calories and help you recover when the day/long workout is complete.
+Consider this an endurance athlete's approach to training.
+You need to sustain high repetitions of body-weight movements, along with some strength and power for moving heavier team-building objects and endurance.
+You also need calories to handle many miles of running, rucking or swimming.

 Great ideas are:

-If I can wring out my shirt after a workout, I will add more of these "salts" into my post exercise diet.
-Sure you can add sports drinks but stay away from the "energy" drinks that are loaded with caffeine as these are not what you need.
-Sports drinks with sodium, potassium, carbohydrates (sugar) are your best bet for hydration during and after hard sweaty exercise.
-But bananas and water are also sufficient in most cases.
-Here are some ideas for hydration:
+If I can wring out my shirt after a workout, I will add more of these "salts" into my post-exercise diet.
+Sure, you can add sports drinks but stay away from the "energy" drinks that are loaded with caffeine.
+These are not what you need.
+Sports drinks with sodium, potassium and carbohydrates (sugar) are your best bet for hydration during and after hard, sweaty exercise.
+Bananas and water are also sufficient in most cases.